WasinUddy/Homelab-Environments-Monitor/README.md

 - Web-based user interface for convenient access to real-time sensor readings.
 - Utilizes Adafruit BME280 sensor for accurate and reliable environmental measurements.
 - Minimalistic setup without the requirement of a real-time database.
+- Export Sensor data as Prometheus metrics for long-term monitoring and analysis and visualization with Grafana.

 ## Repository Contents